The REIQ is calling for modernised residential tenancy laws

 2. Implementation of risk mitigation measures and incentives to encourage pet ownership in rental properties;

-4. Introduction of minimum housing standards for matters relating to health, safety and security subject to the development of the scope and nature of the standards; and,
+4. Introduction of minimum housing standards as part of residential tenancy laws for matters relating to health, safety and security subject to the development of the scope and nature of the standards; and,

 Provision of training and resources to vet QCAT applications to reduce protracted invalid applications and review of QCAT processes to facilitate in streamlined processes for a timely outcome.
 New provisions should also be introduced into the QCAT Act and RTRA Act to improve time delays, create consistent processes and improve decision making.